iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 to construct them and represent in memory.

-The current design proposal intends to be as simple as possible, provide an idiomatic Rust interface, and use existing IOTA terminology where appplicable.
+The current design proposal intends to be as simple as possible, provide an idiomatic Rust interface, and use existing IOTA terminology where applicable.
 The present types are not intended to be used by end users, but rather as building blocks for higher level APIs.
 As such, the different kinds of transactions are not encoded as Rust types, and the bundle builders do not contain any logic to implicitly push more transactions into their stack.
 For a bundle to be buildable, all required transactions have to be present when validating and building.
 Otherwise the build will fail.